 The attorneys with the Law Office of Bryan Fagan, PLLC would like to thank you for your time and attention in reading today’s blog post.
 We believe that CPS cases are among the most difficult for families to manage and want you to know that we are here to help you in this difficult time.

-To learn more about our office and the services that we provide to our clients please do not hesitate to contact us today.
-We can schedule a time for you to meet with one of our licensed family law attorneys in which we can answer your questions.
+To learn more about our office and the services that we provide to our clients, please do not hesitate to contact us today.
+We can schedule a time for you to meet with one of our licensed family law attorneys to answer your questions.